Kintex98/Terraform-AWS-Architecture/README.md

 HCL workflows which will deploy AWS resources through Terraform to automate tasks

 ## **Introduction**
-The goal of this repository is to provide solutions for key AWS architecture needs and/or Terraform dynamic coding challenges.
+The goal of this repository is to provide solutions for key AWS automation needs and/or Terraform dynamic coding challenges.
 I will try to keep the cost, dependencies, deployed resources, and maintenance succinct in that general order of importance.
 I may discuss ways in which you can further expand on the automation and I may also provide those solutions if asked.

 ## **aws-stig-hardened-amis**